sunyinqi0508/AQuery2/README.md

    `f moving_avg.a` <br>
    `xexec`

-See ./tests/ for more examples.
+See files in ./tests/ for more examples.

 ## Automated Testing Scripts
 - A series of commands can be put in a script file and execute using `script` command.